alexks007/alexks007/README.md

 <br />

-Hi, I'm [Bob Dragon](), With an entrepreneurial mindset and passion for creating cohesive, engaging experiences over 5 years.
+Hi, I'm [Alex Dragon](), With an entrepreneurial mindset and passion for creating cohesive, engaging experiences over 5 years.
 Enjoy contributing to all aspects of product creation, while being closely embedded in a team, or positioned as a sole contributor.
 Aim to build class-leading applications utilizing development best practices in an innovative and creative environment.

 **Contact Me**